cccb0t/QuizForce/README.md

 options:
   -h, --help            show this help message and exit

+  --analyze             Run analysis on quiz file, looks for duplicates

   --numQ NUMQ           Number of questions to be presented in the quiz.